Environmental health scientist

 - BS, Biology, University of North Carolina at Chapel Hill

-Kathy Woodward is an expert on global public health with a focus on water quality, sanitation, and food safety.
-With experience in microbiology and public health, she designs and implements research studies, conducts organizational and policy gap analyses, and provides guidance to other implementers and government entities around public health protection, both from the policy and technology perspectives.
+Katherine Woodward is an expert on global health with a focus on water quality, sanitation, and hygiene, as well as food safety and food security.
+With experience in microbiology, global health, environmental science and emerging technologies, she designs and implements research studies, conducts stakeholder and expert interviews, develops decision-support tools, and performs policy, programmatic, and organizational gap analysis.

 Ms. Woodward joined RTI in 2010.
-She has work-related and volunteer-related experience on public health and environmental projects in the U.S. and abroad.
-Prior to joining RTI she helped to develop a low-cost, portable test for the microbial quality of drinking water.
+She has work-related and volunteer-related experience on global health and environmental projects in the U.S. and abroad.
+Prior to joining RTI, she helped to develop a low-cost, portable test for the microbial quality of drinking water.